CloudSecurityAlliance/gsd-project/comments-on-docs/Comments-on-NIST-SP-800-216.md

 This will require the CVE system to be much more responsive and cover a much wider scope of vulnerabilities.
 It's also not clear on what will happen if a CNA refuses to create CVE identifiers, I can only assume the CVE dispute process will be invoked.
 The reality is the US Government uses a LOT of OpenSource software for which there is poor, if any, CVE coverage currently.

+Section: 794 3.2.2.
+Monitoring of Vulnerability Reports

 ```
-794 3.2.2.
-Monitoring of Vulnerability Reports
 795 VDPOs should monitor their reporting mechanisms for new reports and communications related
 796 to existing reports.
 VDPOs should also monitor public sources for vulnerability reports and
 797 organizational communications channels that are likely to receive vulnerability reports, such as